What is the Teachers’ Pension Scheme?

 You’ll pay a percentage of your gross salary into your pension every month.
 Your employer will also contribute to your pension.

 Here’s how much you’ll pay in, whether you’re a full-time or part-time member.
-Please note these ranges and rates are subject to change in future.
+Please note these ranges and rates are subject to change in the future.

 Contribution rates for the Teachers’ Pension Scheme (England and Wales)

-Annual Salary Rate for the Eligible Employment from 1 April 2023
+Annual Salary Rate for the Eligible Employment from 1 April 2024 | Member contribution rate | Employer's contribution |

 ---|---|---|